Velomotion logo Velomotion small logo

 The Cube AMS 100 underwent a generous makeover last year and will therefore remain largely unchanged for 2019.
 The marathon and XC-Fully remains exclusively a 29″ bike and will also only be available with a carbon frame in the coming season.
 The entry-level model Cube AMS 100 C:68 Race 29 for €3.499 comes with Fox chassis and a Shimano XT 2-speed drivetrain.
 It weighs 11,5kg.

-The end of the line is the AMS 100 C:68 SLT, which for just under €6.000 has Fox Factory suspension, carbon wheels from Newmen and a Sram XX1 Eagle drivetrain on board, among other things.
-In between is the AMS 100 C:68 SL for €4.999 - also with Fox Factory suspension, but instead of the XX1 Eagle drive there is the new Shimano XTR and you have to do without carbon wheels (here to test last year's model).
+The top of the range is the AMS 100 C:68 SLT, which, for just under €6.000, includes a Fox Factory suspension, Newmen carbon wheels, and a Sram XX1 Eagle drivetrain.
+In between is the AMS 100 C:68 SL, which costs €4.999€ – also with Fox Factory suspension, but instead of the XX1 Eagle drive, there is the new Shimano XTR and you have to do without carbon wheels (here to test last year's model).

 A little out of line is the new Cube AMS 100 C:68 TM, which is intended to bridge the gap between marathon and trail bikes with a 120mm fork, dropper post and slightly more trail-heavy equipment.
 We've already had the opportunity to kidnap the new bike for a short test ride.